 Students receive their score reports after each universal screening and use the data to set goals.
 Parents/Guardians also receive their child's test results.
-Score reports are reviewed during conferences; the fall parent/teacher conferences are teacher led and the spring conferences are student led.
+Score reports are reviewed during conferences; the fall parent/teacher conferences are teacher led; the spring conferences are student led.

-- Universal screenings are completed in ELA and math three times per year. - The MTSS team routinely looks at data and implements plans for struggling learners. - Data Tracker and EWS provide data for stakeholders. - Trimester collaboration is in place with special education teachers to monitor student performance and identify needs for students with Individualized Education Programs. - Staff is receiving training in the administration and use of ISAT interim assessments.
+- Universal screenings are completed in ELA and math three times per year. - The MTSS team looks at data and implements plans for struggling learners. - Data Tracker and EWS provide data for stakeholders. - Trimester collaboration is in place with special education teachers to monitor student performance and identify needs for students with Individualized Education Programs. - Staff is receiving training in the administration and use of ISAT interim assessments.

-- No additional measure for screening socially at-risk students is in place. - A lack of resources to provide interventions exists. - A high rate of student absenteeism negatively impacts student academic progress.
+- No additional measure for screening socially at-risk students is in place. - A lack of resources to provide interventions exists. - A high rate of student absenteeism negatively impacts academic progress.

-- Implement a social-emotional screener for high school students. - Explore additional ways to share all data. - · Consistently implement the process to collect and analyze progress monitoring data.
+- Implement a social-emotional screener for junior high students. - Consider additional screeners for language acquisition and writing. - Explore additional ways to share all data. - Consistently implement the process to collect and analyze progress monitoring data